sallll/DEEP_LEARNING-/README.md

 # DEEP_LEARNING-
-deep neural networks
+deep neural networks/n
-this is the VGG-16 code. ssimple and direct
+this is the VGG-16 code. simple and direct